Fraud Blocker

 Loading Tips

-• Place fragile boxes on top of heavier items
+• Place fragile boxes on top

-• Avoid stacking fragile boxes
+• Avoid stacking heavy items on them

 • Secure boxes to prevent shifting

-• Keep fragile items away from edges
+• Keep away from truck edges

 Common Mistakes to Avoid